 These literally serve no purpose.
 They can be a struggle to get on, you then spend most of your time picking them up when you are out and socks do the same job.
 Also, most baby grows etc will have the feet included so to add another layer is mostly just for the look and not much use.

 Lots of Products

 It can be so tempting to buy every baby product going because they say how good they are for babies skin but in reality, you may not even use end up using it.
-Baby shampoo goes a long way and you don’t need much to begin with… especially if they have no hair for a while!
+Baby shampoo goes a long way and you don’t need much to begin with, especially if they have no hair for a while!
 Bubble bath isn’t recommended for a newborn and water is enough to keep them clean.
-Lotions again aren’t a necessity and unless you have a baby who is prone to dry skin you will probably find that you won’t need much and you certainly don’t need one from every brand… even if they do try and pull you in with their organic, eco, best for baby taglines!
+Lotions again aren’t a necessity and unless you have a baby who is prone to dry skin you will probably find that you won’t need much and you certainly don’t need one from every brand.
 Wait and see how you get on before heading down that bathing aisle.

 Now, this one isn’t my personal opinion but I’ve included it because the group of very helpful Mum’s who gave me feedback mostly said this.
 Jake liked his because it was enclosed and made him feel safe and warm but most women told me that their babies weren’t in it for long enough to justify the price and that the close sides would cause their babies to wake if they hit themselves as they moved.
 There are many other options out there and you need to take into consideration how long you think your baby will be in your room with you and whether or not you plan to co-sleep.

 What are your thoughts?
 Do you agree with this list?
-And is there anything else you would add?
+Are there any more newborn items that you don’t need that you would add to this list you would add?